 And we believe in the Holy Spirit, the Lord, the Giver of Life.

-He proceeds from the Father.
+The Spirit proceeds from the Father.

-He spoke through the prophets.
+The Spirit spoke through the prophets.

 And we believe in one holy, universal, and apostolic church.

 We acknowledge one baptism for the forgiveness of sins.

 We await the resurrection of the dead, and the life of the age to come.